-- ▶ SPRs and Mitigation Measures This column provides the verbatim text of the applicable SPR or adopted mitigation measure. - ▶ Timing This column identifies the time frame in which the SPR or mitigation measure will be implemented. - ▶ Implementing Entity This column identifies the party responsible for implementing the SPR or mitigation measure. - ► Verifying/Monitoring Entity This column identifies the party responsible for verifying and monitoring implementation of the SPR or mitigation measure.
+- ► SPRs and MMs This column provides the text of the applicable SPR or a dopted MM. - ► Timing This column identifies the time frame in which the SPR or MM will be implemented. - Implementing Entity This column identifies the party responsible for implementing the SPR or MM. - ► Monitoring Entity This column identifies the party responsible for monitoring implementation of the SPR or MM.